What Counts as Information?

 Spectre was subtler.
 It trained the branch predictor to mispredict, then used that misprediction to speculatively access memory through the victim’s own code.
 The victim’s program would briefly touch memory it shouldn’t, leaving cache traces the attacker could read.

 Both attacks crossed boundaries that were supposed to be inviolable: user to kernel, guest to host, process to process.
-The CPU’s architecture guaranteed isolation.
-The CPU’s microarchitecture leaked it away.
+The CPU’s architecture guaranteed isolation, but its microarchitecture leaked it through timing, cache state, and speculative execution.

 Shannon’s Definition